-Whole Tenderloin - strap off / silverskin on
+The Whole Beef Tenderloin - strap off / silverskin on

 When breaking down a beef carcass, the tenderloin is the most tender and the most expensive cut of meat per pound.
-This is where you get your filet mignon steaks and Chateaubriand.
-Depending on the trim level that is done in processing there can be as much as a 30% difference in the weight of the whole tenderloin.
+In order to hold down some of the expense of this cut, butchers offer various beef filet trim levels.
+The whole tenderloin is where you get filet mignon steaks and Chateaubriand.
+Depending on the filet trim level that is done when processing your meat, there will be as much as a 30% difference in the weight of the whole tenderloin.
 The difference is the amount of waste left on tenderloin compared to the lean meat.

 Filet Mignon - basic trim